Python-SIP/sip/sphinx/c_api.rst

 .. c:function:: int sipTypeIsEnum(sipTypeDef *td)

-    This checks if a :ref:`generated type structure <ref-type-structures>` refers to a named enum.
+    This checks if a :ref:`generated type structure <ref-type-structures>` refers to a C-style named enum.

     :param td:
         the type structure.
     :return:
-        a non-zero value if the type structure refers to an enum.
+        a non-zero value if the type structure refers to a C-style named enum.

 .. c:function:: int sipTypeIsMapped(sipTypeDef *td)